SEATTLE HOUSING MARKET FORECAST

 yearly housing cycles

-Here’s what that looks like in real time:
+Here’s what August looked like in real-time:

 📌 What This Means